olizzh0105/review-data-source-analysis/assessment.md

 - Recurring ingestion
 - Downstream analytical workflows

+Apple App Store also provides relatively standardized application-review data, but Google Play offers richer potential technical metadata that may support a wider range of product and user-experience analysis.

-### 9.3 Strongest Practical Testing Result
+### 9.3 Strong Practical Feasibility with Richer Metadata

-Google Play performed best in the lightweight practical testing.
+Both Google Play Store and Apple App Store demonstrated successful lightweight review extraction during the practical testing.

-The public page:

-- Successfully returned HTTP status code `200`
-- Produced relatively consistent responses across repeated tests
-- Contained multiple review-related fields
-- Allowed candidate individual review text to be identified using `requests` and `BeautifulSoup`

-By comparison, Amazon showed inconsistent responses across repeated requests, while Apple App Store did not expose individual review blocks through the selectors tested.

-This provides initial evidence that Google Play may require less technical complexity for an early prototype.
+Three candidate review blocks were identified from the representative Google Play page, while eight were identified from the Apple App Store page.

+The difference in the number of blocks should not be interpreted as evidence that one platform is inherently easier to collect than the other, because the initial HTML responses may expose different numbers of reviews.

+The key finding is that both platforms demonstrated compatibility with a lightweight `requests` and `BeautifulSoup` approach.

+Google Play is preferred because it combines this successful extraction feasibility with richer potential metadata, including app-version, operating-system, device, language, and helpful-vote information.

+By comparison, Amazon showed greater technical uncertainty.
+Review structures were visible in the browser-rendered DOM, but the same review containers were not identified in the HTML returned through the basic Python request.
+Amazon also produced less consistent responses across repeated tests.

 ### 9.4 Suitable Starting Point for an Iterative Workflow

-The objective of the first implementation should not be to immediately support every possible review source.
+The objective of the initial implementation should not be to support every possible review source immediately.

 Starting with Google Play would allow the team to develop and validate the core workflow:

 `Collect -> Clean -> Structure -> Store -> Analyze`

-Once this workflow is stable, additional sources such as Apple App Store or Amazon could be evaluated for integration.
+Once this workflow is stable, Apple App Store could be evaluated as the next source because it also demonstrated promising lightweight extraction feasibility.

+Amazon could be reconsidered later if a more reliable and approved collection method becomes available.

 ### Recommendation Summary

-Google Play Store is recommended because it provides the strongest balance across:
+Google Play Store is recommended because it provides the strongest overall balance across:

 - Business relevance
 - Review richness